niravjadatiya/demo-project-react/README.md

-# demo-project-react
+# Demo-project-react
- A demo project with reactjs, typescript, material-ui, css in js
+ A demo project with react.js, redux, typescript, material-ui, css in js
+# To Run The app
+`npm start`

+# To Test The app
+`npm test`

 # Steps I followed to create the app
 ## Create react app